ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 Constructor script commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many Lumerical script commands are used to add simulation objects such simulation regions or geometric regions.
+You can use many script commands to add simulation objects such simulation regions or geometric regions.
 These commands typically start with “add”, for example, `addrect <https://optics.ansys.com/hc/en-us/articles/360034404214-addrect-Script-command>`__ or `addfdtd <https://optics.ansys.com/hc/en-us/articles/360034924173-addfdtd-Script-command>`__.

-In the Lumerical Python API, simulation objects can be created in many different ways.
+In PyLumerical, you can create simulation objects in many different ways.
-At a fundamental level, objects can be created and have their properties set like how it is done in a Lumerical script using `set <https://optics.ansys.com/hc/en-us/articles/360034928773-set-Script-command>`__ and `setnamed <https://optics.ansys.com/hc/en-us/articles/360034928793-setnamed-Script-command>`__.
+At a fundamental level, you can create objects and have their properties set like a Lumerical script using `set <https://optics.ansys.com/hc/en-us/articles/360034928773-set-Script-command>`__ and `setnamed <https://optics.ansys.com/hc/en-us/articles/360034928793-setnamed-Script-command>`__.

-In addition, the lumapi also supports assigning properties to object in a pythonic way, either by creating a dictionary and assigning it to the properties attribute during initialization or using keyword arguments directly.
+In addition, PyLumerical also supports assigning properties to object in a way more native to Python, either by creating a dictionary and assigning it to the properties attribute during initialization or using keyword arguments directly.
-When constructing objects using these methods, some properties may need to be initialized in order or may overwrite other properties.
-Therefore, it is recommended to use an ordered dictionary to ensure that these properties are set as intended.
+When constructing objects using these methods, you may need to initialize some properties in order, and some properties may overwrite other properties.
+Therefore, it's recommended to use an ordered dictionary to ensure that you set these properties as intended.

 The examples below show various methods on object construction.
 For more information regarding adding and manipulating simulation objects, including best practices, see the article on :doc:`Working with simulation objects <working_with_simulation_objects>`.
-Property names where a space is present (e.g. “x span”) is replaced by an underscore when using keyword arguments (e.g. “x_span”).
+When a property has a space in its name, for example, ``x span``, the name for keyword arguments uses an underscore instead of space, for example, ``x_span``.

 **Example**